Ontario Provincial Confederation of Regions Party: Election results

 The party failed to win any seats in the 2022 Ontario general election.

 Party leaders

-Dean Wasson has been the party's only leader, heading the party in the 1990 election.
-The party has not fielded a leader in any subsequent election, considering itself to be a grass roots organization, and will choose a leader if the party wins seats.
+Dean Wasson had been the party's only leader, heading the party in the 1990 election.
+The party did not field a leader in any subsequent election, considering itself to be a grass roots organization, and would only choose a leader if the party won seats.
 The party's one candidate nominated in the 2003 election, Richard Butson, was cited as the de facto leader.
 After Butson's death in 2015, Eileen Butson was named as president of the party.

-Murray Reid is now referred as the de facto leader of the party and president as of 2018.
+In 2018, Murray Reid became the de facto leader of the party and president.
+He held these roles until the party dissolved in 2025.